Weston Armed Forces & Emergency Services Day Saturday 21st June 2025

 The Event will have all the usual AFD components and start with a Parade along the seafront from the Grand Pier to the arena for an Opening Ceremony.

 The Armed Forces Village will occupy the Beach Road side of the Beach Lawns and the Emergency Services’ displays will be on the Sea Front side of the Lawns.
+Eat Festivals also support the event by arranging the food and drink offer.

 Throughout the day the arena will be shared for Armed Forces’ and Emergency Services’ displays culminating in a closing Muster and Sunset and Flag Lowering Ceremony.
 The Salute will be taken by Air Marshal Sir Julian Young.
 We hope that all the Veterans’ Organisations and Cadet Forces will take part in the Opening Parade from the Grand Pier at 10:00.

-Line-up of events
+Line-up of events - Coming soon!!!

 Due to the nature of the event, all times are approximate and may be cancelled at short notice as the emergency teams are on call.